MohdSaifulM/morning-warmup-react/README.md

   #### If you double click on a name:
   - it turns **green**.
   - The following image is displayed (https://cdn11.bigcommerce.com/s-sq9zkarfah/images/stencil/1280x1280/products/85440/182141/Hulk-Fist-Decal-Sticker__21739.1511149680.jpg?c=2?imbypass=on)
-  - The message `STOP IT!!!`  is displayed under it.
+  - The message `STOP IT!!!`  is displayed under the student name.

 ____